mhourahine/scrum_presentation/PITCHME.md

 ---

-- Start with something small and get feedback early
+## Tip 1: Start with something small and get feedback early
--

 ---